 Asset balances in the Mutual Funds Options are stated at fair market value, which is based on quoted market prices.
 The current portion of these balances is included in Prepaid expenses and other current assets and the long term portion is included in Other assets, net in the consolidated balance sheets.
 The deferred compensation liability related to the Mutual Funds Options is recorded at the fair value of the investment options as chosen by the participants.
-The current portion of these balances is included in Other liabilities in the consolidated balance sheets.
+The current portion of these balances is included in Accrued expenses and other and the long term portion is included in Other liabilities in the consolidated balance sheets.